-sermonette: Man's Greatest Creation?
+Man's Greatest Creation?

 Maintaining Focus on the Kingdom

-Given 31-Dec-16; Sermon #1357s; 17 minutes
+Sermonette; #1357s; 17 minutes

-God never intended work to be a curse, but instead an exhilarating experience unleashing creativity.
+God never intended work to be a curse, but instead an exhilarating experience, unleashing creativity.
 This inventiveness has led to the creation of the wheel and axle, compass, combustion engines, electricity, computerized technology, the internet, etc., placing us once again on the verge of erecting a new tower of Babel, with an exponential ability to commit sin on a greater scale than ever.
 No matter how advanced our technology becomes, mankind's genius is vastly inferior to God's capabilities.
 Mankind, from the time of Adam and Eve to the present, has always tried to prove itself better than God.
 The current focus of technology, fusing human brains with computerized intelligence, threatens to put applied science on a collision course with God's plan for mankind.
 Technocrats have plans to make work obsolete and perhaps render mankind irrelevant and obsolete through artificial intelligence, making it difficult to distinguish the created from the synthetic.
 Interestingly, the Beast of Daniel is composed entirely of metal—perhaps an emblem of mankind's idolatry with manufactured things.
 When humans start to worship the things they make instead of the Creator who gave them the ability to craft these things, they place their faith in destructible, perishable things.
 As God's called-out ones, we cannot love a decaying, perishable world; our confidence needs to be in the indestructible, imperishable Creator, who can give us abundant Eternal life.

-The Berean: Daily Verse and Comment
+Daily Verse and Comment

-Sign up for the Berean: Daily Verse and Comment, and have Biblical truth delivered to your inbox.
+Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving each day.
+See what over 145,000 subscribers are already receiving.